Our work in Syria

 When the government used deadly force to crush the dissent, protests erupted nationwide.
 The violence rapidly escalated, eventually giving way to a brutal war.

-The conflict began as a Syrian uprising against the Government of Syria and its leader, President Bashar al-Assad.
+The conflict began as a Syrian uprising against the Government of Syria and its then-leader, President Bashar al-Assad.

 Since then, many groups have joined the fighting, with many fighting each other.

-These groups include the Free Syrian Army (FSA), Kurdish Rebel Fighters, so-called Islamic State, Jabhat Fath al-Sham, Hezbollah and the Syrian Democratic Forces (SDF).
+These groups include the Free Syrian Army (FSA), Kurdish Rebel Fighters, so-called Islamic State, Jabhat Fath al-Sham, Hezbollah, the Syrian Democratic Forces (SDF) and Hayat Tahrir al-Sham (HTS).

 International involvement has shaped the course of the conflict, too.